bdrobinson/mm-holidays-site/src/content/about/vision.md

 title: Our vision
 ---

-At M+M Holidays (Max, Madness and Mayhem) our aim is to run an unforgettable week of activities, fun and friendship, with clear and faithful teaching from the Bible.
-We want to present Jesus Christ to the children and young people and to encourage them to follow Him, without any pressure.
+At M+M Holidays our aim is to run an unforgettable week of activities, fun and friendship, with clear and faithful teaching from the Bible.
+We want to present Jesus Christ to children and young people and to encourage them to follow Him, without any pressure.

 M+M Holidays has been running since 2001.
-We’re a part of [Ventures](https://www.ventures.org.uk), an inter-denominational Christian youth organisation aiming to reach children and young people with the good news of Jesus Christ.

-You can read the basis of faith of Ventures [here](https://www.ventures.org.uk/basis-faith).
+We're a charity-run organisation.
+You can read our basis of faith taken from UCCF and CEEC [here](https://www.ventures.org.uk/basis-faith) which all of our leaders sign up to.

-The team members who teach at M+M also sign up to the CPAS [Basis of Faith](https://www.cpas.org.uk/basis-faith-0) and [Outworkings of Faith](https://www.cpas.org.uk/outworkings-faith) statements.